FAWorks/ARCore/README.md

-#### You must use a supported, physical device.
+#### You must use a supported, physical device (Google Pixel or Samsung Galaxy S8).
 ARCore does not support virtual devices such as the Android Emulator.
 To prepare your device:

 * Enable developer options
 * Enable USB debugging